chrisJohn404/nodeunit-v1/README.md

 In the example above, the tests will run when the page is loaded.

-The browser-version of nodeunit.js is created in dist/browser when you do, `make browser`.
+The browser-version of nodeunit.js is created in dist/browser when you do, `npm run build_browser`.
 You'll need [UglifyJS](https://github.com/mishoo/UglifyJS) installed in order for it to automatically create nodeunit.min.js.